About

 - Winner of the Irish Precast Concrete Association, Structural Design Computer Program Project, DIT, 1999.

 Since it’s not all about work, on the personal side I love to whitewater kayak – especially the travelling that it can involve.
-I dabble in Mixed Martial Arts too, doing mainly Muay Thai and Brazilian Jiu-Jitsu.
+Otherwise it’s cycling: road or MTB, both are great fun!

 Comments